Adi-Kr07/Super-Market-Billing-System/README.md

 <!-- ROADMAP -->
 ## Roadmap

-This is the Project for the subject Object Oriented Programming with C++, ..
+This is the Project for learning as well as making with Object Orirnted Programming and its concepts in C++ language in Real-World Environment.

 <!-- CONTRIBUTING -->
 ## Contributing